klmh001/ANARCI/README.md

 This is a fork from oxpig/ANARCI.

 This fork modifies a few files to add support for Windows 10.

-To install on Windows 10:
+Thanks oxpig for sharing such good tools.

+The following steps worked on Windows 10 and anaconda3:
-Install muscle and hmmer windows versions, and add them in PATH.
+1. Install muscle and hmmer Windows executables, and add them in PATH.

-conda install Biopython
+2. conda install Biopython

-python setup.py install
+3. python setup.py install